b-mc-g/G-CD_Week4_Project/Codebook.md

 # Data Source and background

-Please read the README.txt file supplied with the downloaded data set in ./UCI HAR Dataset/README.txt for a description of the experiment and data collected.
+Please read the file supplied with the downloaded data set in ./UCI HAR Dataset/README.txt for a description of the experiment process and data collected.

-Here you will also find the list of files in the download package

 The information is repeated here for convenience